 Takoosh says, “I only had hatred in my heart, hatred for my enemies who had murdered Haik.
 I was not able to forgive them.
 I prayed with my lips, ‘God, give me the strength to forgive,’ but before I prayed, in my imagination I saw myself throwing mud at them.
 But one day a miracle happened.
 God taught me how I could forgive my enemies.
 I was asking for something which on the deepest level I did not want to ask for.
 But gradually, in a process of ups and downs which took months, God gave me the strength to pray more and more with my heart for those who had murdered my husband.
 God answered this prayer.

-RESPONSE: Today I will forgive offences against me so God will forgive my sins.
+RESPONSE: Today I will forgive offenses against me so God will forgive my sins.

-PRAYER: Pray for many Christian brothers and sisters of the persecuted church who have difficulty forgiving those who hurt them or their family.
+PRAYER: Pray for many Christian brothers and sisters of the persecuted church who have difficulty forgiving those who hurt them or their families.